 I won't judge you, no matter what issue you bring to counselling.

-It can be daunting to make an appointment to go and speak to a complete stranger about things that really hurt, or that you're ashamed of, so I will also tell you a bit about me as a human being:
+It can be very daunting to make an appointment to speak to a complete stranger about things that really hurt, or that you're ashamed of, so I will also tell you a bit about me as a human being, and not just a counsellor:

 I'm a mum, and I've got two young children.

-I used to be a doctor, and I left medicine when I got pretty burnt out.
-I worked out that the bit of being a doctor that I enjoyed the most was listening to people, hearing their stories, and trying to work out what was going on.
+I used to be a doctor, and I left medicine after getting burnt out and depressed.
+When I was trying to decide what on earth to do after that, I worked out that the bit of being a doctor that I enjoyed the most was listening to people, hearing their stories, and trying to work out what was going on.

-I also had counselling myself at the time, which was pretty amazing.
-Suddenly, someone was interested in me, and cared about me, what I did and how I felt.
+I also had counselling myself at the time, which was amazing.
+Suddenly, someone was interested in me, and cared about me, what I did and how I felt, not what others thought I "should" feel or do.
+I could discover who I was, and what was important to me, for the first time.

-This, along with the process of understanding more about people, which I find frankly fascinating, is what made me retrain as a counsellor.
-I love what I do, and I feel privileged that my clients let me into their worlds each day in the therapy room.
+This experience, which was so valuable, is what made me train as a counsellor.
+I love what I do, and I feel incredibly privileged that my clients let me into their worlds each day in my therapy room.

-If I'm not counselling, I'm usually running around after my children.
-I'm a big believer in the healing power of exercise and being out in nature, so whenever possible I can be found in a forest, or up a hill somewhere.
+When I'm not counselling, I'm usually running around after my children, like many parents!
+I'm a big believer in the healing power of exercise and being out in nature, so whenever possible I can be found in a forest, on a beach, or up a hill somewhere.
+I love travelling and exploring new places.

 If there is a good time for me to contact you, then please let me know in your message.

-I will offer to meet with you for an assessment session, where we go through some paperwork, talk about what you want to get out of counselling, and start to talk about what's been going on and how you're feeling.
+I will explain a bit more about how I work, send you any relevant paperwork, and offer to meet with you (face to face, online, or on the phone) for an assessment session, where we talk about what you want to get out of counselling, and start to talk about what's been going on and how you're feeling.

-If, after this, you feel you would like to continue counselling with me (and we both agree about this), then we will arrange further sessions.
+If, after this, you feel you would like to continue counselling with me, then we will arrange further sessions.
 If not, there's absolutely no obligation to continue.

 Where am I?